sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ---
 {% include JB/setup %}

 This tutorial describes the features of Sculptor business tier.
-It presents how Sculptor works out-of-the-box, customization is often needed and that is the topic of the [Developer's Guide](/documentation/developers-guide.html).
+It presents how Sculptor works out-of-the-box, customization is often needed and that is the topic of the [Developer's Guide][1].

-Before you start you must follow the instructions in the [Installation Guide](/documentation/installation.html).
-It is also recommended that you try the [Hello World Tutorial](/hello-world-tutorial.html) to get a feeling of the environment.
+Before you start you must follow the instructions in the [Installation Guide][2].
+It is also recommended that you try the [Hello World Tutorial](hello-world-tutorial) to get a feeling of the environment.

 **Table of Contents:**